-Implement appropriate and up-to-date policies regarding online safety which addresses the acceptable use of technology, peer on peer/child on child abuse, use of social media and mobile technology.
+Implement appropriate and up-to-date policies regarding online safety which address the acceptable use of technology, child-on-child abuse, use of social media and mobile technology.

 Ensure that policies and procedures are followed by all staff.

 Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to safeguarding principles.